-The Eyre had a good surface and shoulder and the vast majority of road trains and grey nomads gave us space.
+The Eyre had a good surface and shoulder (moreso in Western Australia) and the vast majority of road trains and grey nomads gave us space.
 The road trains were shorter on the Eyre too – 36.5 m versus 53 m on Hyden-Norseman Road.

 After chatting to regular guests from Norseman and Esperance we decided to stay the night.
 Their family was hunting feral cats that evening so we heard lots more about the area before the night finished with ukulele and songbook.